 Protecting your teeth from decay can be as simple as routine dental visits and protective sealants applied to your teeth.
-At Greenwich Dentistry in Cos Cob, Connecticut, dentists Sean Sutton, DDS, Mark Sutton, DDS, and their expert team offer dental sealants to significantly reduce your risk of cavities.
+At Greenwich Dentistry in Greenwich, Connecticut, dentists Sean Sutton, DDS, Mark Sutton, DDS, and their expert team offer dental sealants to significantly reduce your risk of cavities.
 Schedule your next dental appointment with Greenwich Dentistry, serving Greenwich, Connecticut, and surrounding areas, by phone or online today.

 Sealants are special dental materials your provider applies to molars to reduce the risk of cavities by up to 80%.
 Sealants are thin, protective coatings that cover the grooves of molars to prevent cavity-causing bacteria, food particles, and plaque from getting trapped and causing tooth decay.